VU-Applied-Programming-for-AI-2024/Group-1/README.md

 ### Limitations
 - The tv title information does not work well.
 You might get information about movies instead.
-- Search results when provided with random words will provide cards with titles as random object ids.
+- Search results when provided with random words will provide cards with titles that have title of a string object.

 ### Future implementation
 - Like/Watchlist feature for registred users.